 Three Conservative MPs who met with far-right German politician will stay in caucus

-Conservative Leader Pierre Poilievre says three members of his party who met with a German politician from a far-right party will stay in caucus.
+Conservative Leader Pierre Poilievre said Monday he has no plans to remove from his caucus three members of Parliament who recently met with a German politician from a far-right party.

-Speaking to reporters today in Ottawa, Poilievre otherwise ducked questions about the recent meeting between Ontario MPs Leslyn Lewis, Dean Allison and Colin Carrie and Christine Anderson.

-Anderson visited Canada as part of a tour organized by supporters of last year's ``Freedom Convoy'' protests around Parliament Hill, which she publicly supported.

 -